hashicorp/design-system/website/docs/components/form/super-select/partials/code/component-api.md

 ## Component API

-SuperSelect consists of two variant components.
+SuperSelect consists of two main components with very similar APIs which are based on the Ember [PowerSelect](https://ember-power-select.com/) add-on.

 See the Ember [PowerSelect documentation](https://ember-power-select.com/docs) for the full list of supported options.